Rock Hill Divorce Attorney

-In South Carolina, there are five (5) grounds for divorce that fall under either as fault or no-fault.
+In South Carolina, there are five (5) grounds for divorce that fall under either fault or no fault.
 For your reference, the South Carolina divorce law grounds are stated very clearly in S.C.
 Code Section 20-3-10.

 A “no-fault” is one option of divorce that is granted when the marriage’s success is not directly undermined by the following four (4) fault-based grounds:

 Moreover, filing for a no-fault divorce will require you to have lived apart from your spouse for over a year.
-As opposed to the other four (4) fault-based grounds mentioned above, no fault divorces have increased in popularity for South Carolinians, however, the process that this option might take may be lengthier when compared to a fault based.
-If you have any questions about fault or no-fault divorce in Rock Hill, SC give our divorce attorney a call today!
+As opposed to the other four (4) fault-based grounds mentioned above, no-fault divorces have increased in popularity among South Carolinians.
+However, the process that this option might take maybe lengthier when compared to a fault-based one.
+If you have any questions about fault or no-fault divorce in Rock Hill, SC, give our divorce attorney a call today!

 How Do I Begin The Divorce Process?

 Starting the divorce process can be confusing.
 A good initial step in the divorce process is to prepare any financial documents that will serve as proof of both you and your spouse’s current income.
 Proof can include your most recent pay stubs, tax returns, or banking records.
 Proof of the value of your marital assets as well as the amount of any marital debts, may also be requested by the court, so make sure you include those statements that contain vital information like name, dates, amount, etc. You can also seek help from a divorce lawyer in preparing these for you.